-If you just adopted a dog, chances are you don’t know how he or she will react to fireworks and other loud noises.
-Wunderdog asks Luke Balsam of Luke’s Dog School for tips on how to deal with the initial situation and how to get over the fire in the longer term
+If you just adopted a dog, chances are you don’t know how it will react to fireworks and other loud noises.
+Wunderdog asks Luke Balsam of Luke’s Dog School for tips on how to deal with the initial situation and how to get over the fear in the longer term

-First thing to do is secure your home, close windows, doors and cat flaps to ensure when your dog gets spooked they don’t run at the house and away.
-Alongside this, make sure you have your dog microchipped and the law requires a tag stating the owners name and full address, but I would also add a telephone number.
+The first thing to do is secure your home, close windows, doors and cat flaps to ensure when your dog gets spooked they don’t run at the house and away.
+Alongside this, make sure you have your dog microchipped and the law requires a tag stating the owner’s name and full address, but I would also add a telephone number.

 Draw the curtains and lower the lights and create a den in the quietest part of the home or a place you know your dog likes to spend time in.
 Try to use blankets to help soften the sound of the fireworks, and you can use some of your clothing, as the smell may be comforting.
 Put their favourite toys in there as well as a chew or some food and water.
 Putting the TV or radio on (low volume) may also help to mask some of the sounds.

 You can also reassure your dog and spend time stroking them and holding them.
 There is an old myth that giving them attention when they are scared will encourage that, but you can’t reinforce being scared of something.
 However, your dog may pick up on your anxiety if you are worried about them so do try and be as relaxed as possible.

 2. There are so many products on the market, such as room scents and comforting shirts.
 What’s your experience with these?